Kyrgyzstan–Tajikistan border: History

-NTD of the area along ethnic lines had been proposed as early as 1920.
-At this time Central Asia consisted of two Autonomous Soviet Socialist Republics (ASSRs) within the Russian SFSR: the Turkestan ASSR, created in April 1918 and covering large parts of what are now southern Kazakhstan, Uzbekistan and Tajikistan, as well as Turkmenistan), and the Kirghiz Autonomous Soviet Socialist Republic (Kirghiz ASSR, Kirgizistan ASSR on the map), which was created on 26 August 1920 in the territory roughly coinciding with the northern part of today's Kazakhstan (at this time Kazakhs were referred to as 'Kyrgyz' and what are now the Kyrgyz were deemed a sub-group of the Kazakhs and referred to as 'Kara-Kyrgyz' i.e. mountain-dwelling 'black-Kyrgyz').
+National Territorial Delimitation (NTD) of the area along ethnic lines had been proposed as early as 1920.
+At this time Central Asia consisted of two Autonomous Soviet Socialist Republics (ASSRs) within the Russian SFSR: the Turkestan ASSR, created in April 1918 and covering large parts of what are now southern Kazakhstan, Uzbekistan and Tajikistan, as well as Turkmenistan, and the Kirghiz Autonomous Soviet Socialist Republic (Kirghiz ASSR, Kirgizistan ASSR on the map), which was created on 26 August 1920 in the territory roughly coinciding with the northern part of today's Kazakhstan (at this time Kazakhs were referred to as 'Kyrgyz' and what are now the Kyrgyz were deemed a sub-group of the Kazakhs and referred to as 'Kara-Kyrgyz' i.e. mountain-dwelling 'black-Kyrgyz').
 There were also the two separate successor 'republics' of the Emirate of Bukhara and the Khanate of Khiva, which were transformed into the Bukhara and Khorezm People's Soviet Republics following the takeover by the Red Army in 1920.

-On 25 February 1924 the Politburo and Central Committee of the Soviet Union announced that it would proceed with a policy of National Territorial Delimitation (NTD) in Central Asia.
+On 25 February 1924 the Politburo and Central Committee of the Soviet Union announced that it would proceed with a policy of NTD in Central Asia.
 The process was to be overseen by a Special Committee of the Central Asian Bureau, with three sub-committees for each of what were deemed to be the main nationalities of the region (Kazakhs, Turkmen and Uzbeks), with work then exceedingly rapidly.
 There were initial plans to possibly keep the Khorezm and Bukhara PSRs, however it was eventually decided to partition them in April 1924, over the often vocal opposition of their Communist Parties (the Khorezm Communists in particular were reluctant to destroy their PSR and had to be strong-armed into voting for their own dissolution in July of that year).The border assumed its current position in 1929.
 The Kara-Kirghiz Autonomous Oblast was originally within the Russia SSR in October 1924, with borders matching those of modern Kyrgyzstan.
-In 1925, it was renamed the Kirghiz Autonomous Oblast in May 1925, then became the Kirghiz ASSR in 1926 (not to be confused with the Kirghiz ASSR that was the first name of Kazak ASSR),finally becoming the Kirghiz SSR in 1936.
+In 1925, it was renamed the Kirghiz Autonomous Oblast in May 1925, then became the Kirghiz ASSR in 1926 (not to be confused with the Kirghiz ASSR that was the first name of Kazak ASSR), finally becoming the Kirghiz SSR in 1936.

-The Soviets aimed to create ethnically homogeneous republics; however, many areas were ethnically-mixed (e.g. the Ferghana Valley), and they experienced difficulties in assigning a 'correct' ethnic label to some peoples.
+The Soviets aimed to create ethnically homogeneous republics; however, many areas were ethnically mixed (e.g. the Ferghana Valley), and they experienced difficulties in assigning a 'correct' ethnic label to some peoples.
 In spite of this, regional elites strongly argued in favour of strict delineation, and was further complicated by a lack of expert knowledge and paucity of accurate or up-to-date ethnographic data on the region.
 Furthermore, NTD also aimed to create 'viable' entities, with economic, geographical, agricultural and infrastructural matters unrelated to (and sometimes trumping those of) ethnicity.